Jenna Ortega slams ‘lack of any real resolution’ against ICE officers in Alex Pretti shooting

 LOS ANGELES, CALIFORNIA: Actress Jenna Ortega has publicly condemned the handling of the fatal shooting of Alex Pretti by ICE agents in Minneapolis on January 24.

 “It’s absolutely devastating and I’m horrified.
 I’m really encouraged by the spirit of the American people and the people who feel the need to say something.
-But the lack of any real resolution or reprimanding against officers is incredibly frightening and disappointing to see,” Ortega tweeted.
+But the lack of any real resolution or reprimanding against officers is incredibly frightening and disappointing to see,” Ortega said.

 The 'Wednesday' star expressed shock and disappointment at the federal government’s response to the incident, highlighting the need for accountability.